 One of the most traditional employee perks is for their place of employment to offer health insurance.
 This can be very expensive for the employer, who ends up paying at least 60% of the total health costs for their employees and their families, in most cases.
 Health coverage is important for your employees to have, however, because unhealthy employees are more costly to you when they aren’t showing up to work, or they are spreading illness to other employees.

 An alternative to traditional health insurance is a membership plan where employees can access basic healthcare needs without the huge costs to you.
-Mira is a good example of how you can get your employees to access urgent care visits, same-day lab testing and up to 80% savings on prescriptions.
-You can help your employees get all of this for only $45 per month per employee.
+Mira is a good example of how you can get your employees to access urgent care visits, essential lab testing, and up to 80% savings on prescriptions.
+Mira also provides access to virtual primary care and tele-behavioral health.
+You can help your employees get all of this for as little as $25 per month per employee.
+Take this quiz and see if Mira is right for your business.

 5. Employee Appreciation Programs